Sexual mimicry: Mating systems

-Female spotted hyenas are the choosy sex because they invest in parental care as well as being the dominant sex in the clan.
-However, males are likely to still have a preference for a particular female as it is seen in other animals; high-ranking females begin breeding at a younger age and their offspring are more likely to survive to adulthood than the offspring of low-ranking females.
-Males associate more closely with females that are fertile, a state most likely noticed through olfactory cues.
-While middle/high-ranking males associate with high-ranking females, low-ranking males associate equally with high and low-ranking females.
-Associating with low-ranking females may be due to low-ranking males failing to recognize the reproductive success of high-ranking females or using a different type of reproductive strategy.
-Males tend to spend lot of time with the female they mate with before conception to avoid other males coming in close contact with her.

 Sexual mimicry is also used as a mate-guarding strategy by some species.
 Mate-guarding is a process in which a member of a species prevents another member of the same species from mating with their partner.
 Mate-guarding is seen in Cotesia rubecula, a parasitic wasp from the family Braconidae whose mating system is polygynous.
 Males are attracted to females through pheromones and they induce females to mate through vibrations, to which the female responds by assuming a specific position.
 When a male who has copulated with a female sees another male trying to court her, he will often adopt the female receptive position.
 Post-copulatory female mimicry by the male offers an advantage by acting as a mate-guarding mechanism.
 If a second male arrives soon enough after the female copulates with the first male, the second male may be able to induce a second copulation which will compete with the first one.
 However, if the first male who copulated with her mimics the female, it distracts the second male long enough that the female becomes unreceptive.